GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_client.md

 * Name - *the Name of your Client*
 * Redirect-URL - *insert the redirect-URL of your application, where the user should be returned*
 * Allow implicit Grant type - *should only enabled for JavaScript applications*
+* Allow Password Grant type - *should only enabled for own applications, if the login with username and password is really required (e.g. at mobile application)*

 ## Edit OAuth-Client
 When edit an OAuth-Client, you will get the following additional information: